dawu76/investment-research-notes/investing-quant/funds/README.md

   - Assets are allocated to 10 mutual funds/ETFs with weights between 3% - 15%, with weights adding up to 100%.
 Due to the leverage in some of these funds, the notional exposure adds up to 160%.
 - Strategy: Dual Momentum – Global Equity Momentum
   - [executive summary](https://investresolve.com/global-equity-momentum-executive-summary/) + [whitepaper](https://investresolve.com/global-equity-momentum-a-craftsmans-perspective-lp/)

 ---

-### Global macro vs. CTA

-Global macro strategy definitions
-- This is a flexible strategy whose positions are based on views regarding the economic and geopolitical prospects of various countries.
-These views are informed by interest rates, politics, domestic and foreign poilcies, international trade, currency exchange rates, etc.
-- Holdings may include long and short positions in various equity, fixed income, currency, commodities, and futures markets.
-The funds may take directional or relative value bets.

-3 primary types of global macro funds
-- discretionary global macro: in these funds, the PMs take a high-level view of global markets and allocate funds to asset classes accordingly in a flexible, discretionary manner
-- CTAS: these funds rely primarily on trend-following algorithms to go long or short different assets (commodities, currencies, etc.)
-- systematic global macro: these funds blend a discretionary and CTA-based approach

-References
-- [Investopedia](https://www.investopedia.com/terms/g/globalmacro.asp): Global macro strategy funds
-- [Crystal Capital Funds post](https://www.crystalfunds.com/insights/breaking-down-global-macro-hedge-funds): Breaking down global macro hedge funds

----